Ricochet and Flying Spiccato (Jeté) On The Cello

 Even though we might think of flying staccato as a virtuoso technique, we actually use it very often in its simplest manifestation as two upbow spiccato notes:

-If the note before our flying upbow is long, then we can start our flight from on the string.
-If the previous note is short however, we will probably want to start from above the string.
+If the note before our flying upbow is long, then we can (or must) start our flight from on the string.
+Especially in faster tempos, getting the bow to bounce can require a very agile and well-trained hand:

 In all of the above flying spiccato examples, we have only two notes on our flying upbow.
 This is the easiest version.
 As we add more notes to our upbow, the difficulties increase: